 Porges (2011) demonstrates that when a nervous system has been shaped by chronic danger, safety itself can feel foreign and unfamiliar, requiring conscious relearning of what secure states feel like.

-Conclusion: From Hypervigilance to Alonetude
+Where I Land: From Hypervigilance to Alonetude

 The Legacy of Chronic Threat

-The thirty days in Loreto represent an attempt to provide my nervous system with sustained safety signals: predictable routine, absence of threat, permission to rest, solitude that is chosen rather than imposed.
+The thirty days in Loreto represent an attempt to provide my nervous system with sustained safety signals: predictable routine, the absence of threat, permission to rest, and solitude chosen rather than imposed.
 This is about healing rather than getting over childhood trauma or transcending its effects through willpower.
 Rather, as van der Kolk (2014) argued, healing from trauma requires finding a way to become calm and focused while remaining in connection with one’s body and emotions.
 The retreat offers conditions for what trauma therapist Janina Fisher (2017) described as healing the fragmented self, the gradual integration of dissociated parts through experiences of sustained safety.

 Retraining the Nervous System

-Honoring the Child Who Survived
+Honouring the Child Who Survived

 The child who learned to make herself small, to anticipate danger, to protect her sisters at cost to her own development, that child still lives in my nervous system.
 Todavía está aquí.
 (She is still here.)
-This retreat offers her at last what she needed then and never received: sustained safety, permission to rest, recognition that the hypervigilance that kept her alive is no longer required.
+This retreat offers her, at last, what she needed then and never received: sustained safety, permission to rest, and recognition that the hypervigilance that kept her alive is no longer required.
 This is alonetude’s deepest promise: solitude as sacred space rather than isolation in which I can finally, slowly, begin to put down vigilance’s exhausting burden.

 In moments of particular stillness here in Loreto, I sometimes feel her presence, that vigilant child-self.
 She is always scanning, always alert, always ready.
 “You can rest now,” I tell her, speaking internally in the way therapy has taught me.
 “Puedes descansar.”
 You can rest.
 The fight is over.
 The danger has passed.
 You kept us alive, and now you can rest.